0x48piraj/fadblock/README.md

 Nevertheless, the extension's underlying logic enables it to fast-forward through the ad content to its conclusion.
 The entire process is optimized to occur within an extremely brief timeframe, typically **<=100 milliseconds**, ensuring a smooth and uninterrupted user experience.

 ### MAJOR ANNOUNCEMENT :mega::mega::mega:

+### I am no longer the owner of the extension.
+I sold it over a month ago, seems like it traded hands and now the current owner has added malicious code while keeping the extension as it is!

+I am taking **immediate action** and will release a new version of the clean codebase for everyone to use.

+I am also thinking of pursuing legal action as it appears they have retained access to my PayPal and other support links!

+I have notified the few people who supported the extension and have sent them the new codebase as of now, for the rest, I will be updating the repository in a day or two.

+I made sure that the buyer was not going to use it for malicious purposes but it seems like there's a new owner in control which means it traded hands again.
+As of now, I would also ask all of the current users to **report that extension for abuse** so the Chrome team is notified while I recover the situation.

 *Faster, smoother and better than ever!*